Alleged mastermind in David Ortiz shooting is arrested in Dominican Republic

 The alleged mastermind in the shooting of former baseball star David Ortiz was arrested in the Dominican Republic on Friday, police there said.

-No other details were available but the post said additional information would be released later Friday.

-Prosecutors have said Gomez allegedly paid for a hit on a man sitting with Ortiz the night of the shooting and that Ortiz was not the target.
+Gomez allegedly paid for a hit on a man sitting with Ortiz at an outdoor bar one night earlier this month.

+The shooting was initially described as a murder-for-hire plot against one of the Dominican Republic’s best known personalities.

-The intended target, prosecutors said, was Sixto David Fernandez, who was at the same table with the former Boston Red Sox slugger.
+But prosecutors later changed their theory.
+They said the intended target was actually Sixto David Fernandez, who was at the same table with the former Boston Red Sox slugger.
 Fernandez and Gomez are cousins.

+The unexpected twist left many Dominicans in the baseball-crazed Caribbean nation of 11 million people skeptical of the official government version.

-Authorities say they believe Gomez ordered the killing because he suspected Fernandez turned him in to Dominican investigators back in 2011.
+Authorities said they believe Gomez ordered the killing because he suspected Fernandez turned him in to Dominican investigators back in 2011.

 Prosecutor Jean Alain Rodríguez Sánchez said Gomez, who has alleged ties to Mexico’s Gulf Cartel, is wanted by the US Drug Enforcement Agency and allegedly arranged the hit from the United States.